tiffanishilts/kl-partition/README.md

 # kl-partition
-a cpp program which takes vertex data from a text file using chaco format and partitions the graph using the kernighan-lin algorithm
+a cpp program which takes vertex data from a text file using chaco format, and partitions the graph it represents using the kernighan-lin algorithm